michaelaBiziota/SchoolSimulation/README.md

 # SchoolSimulation
-It is a console project which utilises the mySQL database using jdbc concept created on Netbeans IDE.
+It is a java console project which utilises the mySQL database using jdbc concept created on Netbeans IDE.
+You can import the db schema that is uploaded.
-It simulates a school.There are 3 types of roles(students, trainers, headMaster).
+It simulates a school.There are 3 types of roles(students, trainers, headMaster.
+The passwords are included)

 Students can enroll to any Course under any Trainer and submit any assignments that are designated to him / her, they can see their daily Schedule per Course, the dates of submission of the Assignments per Course and submit any Assignments.